MakerFaireOrlando/robotruckus.org/_battlebots/witch-doctor.md

 team-photo: Witch-Doctor-Team-2020.jpg
 bot-photo: Witch-Doctor-bot-2020.jpg
 driver-photo: Witch-Doctor-Mike-and-Andrea-Gellatly-2020.jpg
-participation: Witch Doctor will be on display at Robot Ruckus 2019, and team members will be part of panel discussions, the Ruckus VIP Fundraiser event, and you'll also find Andrea & Mike on the Power Racing Series track!
+participation: Witch Doctor will be on display at Robot Ruckus 2021, and team members will be part of the Ruckus VIP Fundraiser event, and you'll also find Mike on the Power Racing Series track!
 ---